On a family of pseudo-Anosov-like maps on the infinite ladder surface: Introduction

 \begin{thm*} If the matrix $\widetilde{A}$ related to the symbolic coding of $(\mathcal{L},\widetilde{f})$ is irreducible, then $\widetilde{A}$ is either transient or null recurrent. \end{thm*}

-Pseudo-Anosov maps on finite type surfaces can be given the structure of a measurable dynamical system.
+Pseudo-Anosov maps on finite-type surfaces admit the structure of measurable dynamical systems.
 There is a unique invariant probability measure $\mu$ on $S_g$, known as the Parry measure, with respect to which the pseudo-Anosov map $f$ is measure-preserving, ergodic, and $\mu$ also maximizes the measure-theoretic entropy, that is, it satisfies the variational principle.
 This measure is built by assigning weights to rectangles defined via the transverse measures on the invariant foliations.
-In this setting, both the Poincar\'e recurrence theorem and the Kac's lemma~\cite{YuriPolliDSES} are applicable, and such systems are always recurrent.
-Given a Penner-type pseudo-Anosov map on $S_g$, we show that there exists a unique lift $\widetilde{f}$ on $\mathcal{L}$ such that either $\widetilde{f} \in C_{\langle h_{g-1} \rangle}(\mathrm{Homeo}^+(\mathcal{L}))$ or $\widetilde{f}^2 \in C_{\langle h_{g-1} \rangle}(\mathrm{Homeo}^+(\mathcal{L}))$, and the matrix $\widetilde{A}$ corresponding to the symbolic coding of $(\mathcal{L},\widetilde{f})$ is irreducible (see Remark~\ref{rem:block-diag}).
+In this setting, both the Poincar\'e recurrence theorem and Kac's lemma~\cite{YuriPolliDSES} are applicable, and such systems are always recurrent.
+The Poincaré recurrence theorem states that for a measure-preserving transformation on a finite measure space, almost every point of any measurable set returns to that set infinitely often.
+Building on this, Kac’s lemma quantifies the recurrence by asserting that the average first return time to a measurable set of positive measure is finite and equals the reciprocal of the measure of that set.
+Given a Penner-type pseudo-Anosov map on $S_g$, we show that there exists a unique lift $\widetilde{f}$ on $\mathcal{L}$ such that either $\widetilde{f} \in C_{\langle h_{g-1} \rangle}(\mathrm{Homeo}^+(\mathcal{L}))$ or $\widetilde{f}^2 \in C_{\langle h_{g-1} \rangle}(\mathrm{Homeo}^+(\mathcal{L}))$\footnote{$C_{\langle h_{g-1} \rangle}(\mathrm{Homeo}^+(\mathcal{L}))$ is the centralizer of the action of $h_{g-1}$ inside $\mathrm{Homeo}^+(\mathcal{L})$, that is, it is the collection of homeomorphisms in $\mathrm{Homeo}^+(\mathcal{L})$ that commute with the action of $h_{g-1}$}, and the matrix $\widetilde{A}$ corresponding to the symbolic coding of $(\mathcal{L},\widetilde{f})$ is irreducible (see Remark~\ref{rem:block-diag}).
 We will define a $\sigma$-finite measure $\widetilde{\mu}$ on $\mathcal{L}$ by lifting the measure $\mu$, with respect to which the lift $\widetilde{f}$ is measure-preserving, ergodic and conservative.
-As this measure is conservative, the Poincar\'e recurrence theorem is still applicable, but we will show that the Kac's lemma does not hold.
-In particular, in Subsections~\ref{subsec:TopTran} - \ref{subsec:ergnull}, we use Theorems~\ref{thm1} - \ref{thm2} to establish the following result.
+As this measure is conservative, the Poincar\'e recurrence theorem is still applicable, but we will show that Kac's lemma does not hold.
+In particular, in Sections~\ref{subsec:TopTran}--\ref{subsec:ergnull}, we use Theorems~\ref{thm1} and~\ref{thm2} to establish the following result.